stevenkaras/kasefet/DESIGN.md

 # Key-value flat file system

 We reuse this concept in several places, so here's the generic concept.
 I need to design a system of files that will survive a naive synchronization program like rsync, syncthing, or dropbox.
 The basic idea is to namespace everything by hexdigest (inspired by git).
 We need to go a step further, and allow multiple values to not overwrite each other.
 The way to do this is to mark each value with the timestamp it was created and the source of the value.
-For example, this means the key `kasefet_name_salt` would have values stored in the directory `37/e5dd3e5cec596227e8a768eb2dac1912769fa2c8a1547ce391143c78ebc1c4`, like this:
+For example, this means the key `kasefet.name_salt` would have values stored in the directory `db/c39d7d6b239c2e20a31672ed979fed2b45c88748d06ba3be6bff85767b5d3d`, like this:

 ```
 root
-|--37
+|--db
-   |--e5dd3e5cec596227e8a768eb2dac1912769fa2c8a1547ce391143c78ebc1c4
+   |--c39d7d6b239c2e20a31672ed979fed2b45c88748d06ba3be6bff85767b5d3d
       |--20160224.184012.laptop
       |--20160223.140554.phone
 ```